HaroldChen19/HaodongChen.github.io/_pages/about.md

 ------
 - Academic Advancement Individual Honor 2023.
 Thanks to NPU!
 - Exchange visit to The University of Melbourne in 2023.
 Thanks to NPU!
-- United Nations 2023 IOCDP Practical Training Outstanding Trainee in Macau, China.
+- United Nations 2023 IOCDP Outstanding Trainee in Macau, China.
 Thanks to [UN](https://www.un.org/en/)!
 - United Nations Messenger for the Sustainable Development Goals.
 Thanks to UN!